1906 spring game? Yes and no

 While noteworthy for its own reasons, this one was clearly an outlier.
 It was not an upshot of normal spring drills, which didn’t amount to much during the first decade after their 1901 introduction.
 Nor was it an intra-squad game (though neither were the midcentury Varsity-Alumni contests).
 It was more of a lab experiment than an effort to make the team better.

-Aside from this 1906 game, no mention of actual scrimmaging in the spring can be found in newspaper archives before 1915.
+Aside from this 1906 game, no mention of actual scrimmaging in the spring at Nebraska can be found in newspaper archives before 1915.
 That’s the year coach Jumbo Stiehm was preparing his team for a spring game that didn’t pan out.
 After that, seven more years would pass before the 1922 Cornhuskers played what we will continue to regard as the program’s first spring game.